College Coach

 College Coach offers an online learning environment that is available 24/7 to help you maximize your benefit.
 You can access videos, important timelines and deadlines, future cost calculators, frequently asked questions, blogs, podcast episodes and in-depth resources related to any curriculum topics presented during a live event.

 Consult with College Coach admissions and college finance experts in private phone sessions tailored to your needs.
-You can discuss your family and student’s application questions, create plans for high school and more.
+You can discuss your family and student’s application questions, discuss strategies for saving and paying for college, create plans for high school and more.

 Note: you must register for College Coach before registering for phone counseling.